 - Fares cover entrance fees to castles, gardens and other places of interest.

 - Travel from Glasgow or Inverness to the port is included, or secure parking for passengers travelling by car.

-This 3,634-passenger vessel went through a massive refurbishment in 2018 that saw a host of new features introduced onboard including Sky Pad, a virtual reality trampoline experience; a laser tag arena, a puzzle break room, The Observatorium; two water slides and a kids' aqua park, as well as new dining and drinking venues -- and 107 new cabins.
+Royal Caribbean's 3,634-passenger Independence of the Seas went through a massive refurbishment in 2018 that saw a host of new features introduced onboard including Sky Pad, a virtual reality trampoline experience; a laser tag arena, a puzzle break room, The Observatorium; two water slides and a kids' aqua park, as well as new dining and drinking venues -- and 107 new cabins.
 Its heart is the Royal Promenade -- a boulevard that's longer than a football pitch -- and used for colourful nightly street parades such as "Rock Britannia" and "Madhatter's Ball Parade" The Alhambra Theatre has a brand-new, virtually full-length production of the Broadway hit "Grease".

 - The reservations-only speciality restaurants Giovanni's Table and Chops Grille offer authentic Italian cuisine and generous cuts of beef respectively.

 - Sky Pad and the Laser Tag Arena are fantastic additions to a ship already full of fun features.